National anthems might sound serious, but some of them have absolutely crazy stories behind them!

 National anthems discuss the beauty of any nation, remember the founding fathers and soldiers that have laid their lives for the building of a nation.
 The national anthems of most colonies are replete with anti-colonialism thought (India isn’t one of them.
 Ours speaks of pluralism).

-ED brings you five national anthems from around the world that are too interesting to be ignored.
+We bring to you five national anthems from around the world that are too interesting to be ignored.

 1. The French national anthem was used in Russia!